jmandrake/ignition_demo/README.md

 # Ignition Demo Project & Learning Modules

-## Set up your environment.
+## Set up your virtual environment with Python 2.7.
 Tips for Windows users:

 - Create a new repository on Github.
 Use .gitignore for python.
 - Create a new project in Ignition and open the Ignition project's folder on your PC.